ljharb/npmignore/README.md

  - `npm` {String|Array}: String from `.npmignore` or an array of patterns to use.
  - `git` {String|Array}: String from `.gitignore` or an array of patterns to use.
  - `options` {Object}
+    + `commentLines` Array of comment lines.
+Defaults to:
+        ```
+        [
+            'content above this line is automatically generated and modifications may be omitted',
+            'see npmjs.com/npmignore for more details.'
+        ]
+        ```
     + `ignore` Array of patterns to add to the existing patterns from `.gitignore`
     + `unignore` Array of patterns to remove from `.npmignore`.
 This will not un-ignore patterns in `.gitignore`
     + `keepdest` if `true`, avoids altering the destination file